FloatingArrayDesign/MoorDyn/docs/usage.rst

 This file is divided into sections, some of which are optional.
 Each section is identified (and detected) by a header line consisting of a key phrase (e.g. Line Types) surrounded by dashes.
-While a couple sections are optional, the order of the sections should never be changed.
+While a couple sections are optional, the order of the sections should not be changed.

 Most of the sections are set up to contain a table of input information.
 These tables begin with two preset lines that contain the column names and the